 Find out how you can donate your computer to PCs for People for recycling.

 According to the US Environmental Protection Agency, there are approximately 110.2 million desktop computers, monitors, and laptop computers stockpiled in American storerooms, attics, garages, and basements.
-In 2007, only 18 percent of personal computers retired in the U.S. were recycled.
-PCs for People provides an even better form of reycling, reuse.
-All electronic recycling is accepted FREE of charge!
-The only exception is CRT monitors and tube TVs (see below).
-We are a Microsoft Authorized Refurbisher and are on the Minnesota Recyclers list.
+PCs for People provides an even better form of recycling, reuse.
+All electronic recycling is accepted FREE of charge.
+We do have suggested monetary donation amount for individual donations, monetary donations help cost associated with labor and processing items for reuse.

 - Desktop Computers

 - Plasma screens